aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 1. Under "Certificates, Identifiers & Profiles", on the left side click on "Keys", click +, type in a name like "Push Notification Key", check off Apple Push Notification Service (APNs).
 Register and download the file.
 It should be in the format of `AuthKey_<Key ID>.p8`

-1. Go to your Membership details page to get the Team ID
+1. Go to your "Membership details" page to get the "Team ID"

 1. Run `amplify notifications add`